Orika Africa

 • Binoculars

-• Camera with extra memory cards, batteries, and a dustproof bag
+• Camera gear with spare batteries and memory cards, stored in a dustproof bag

-Important: Tanzania has banned plastic bags; use reusable bags.
-Resealable Ziploc bags for toiletries are permitted.
-Most upscale lodges require long trousers for men at dinner.
+Important: Plastic carrier bags are banned across Tanzania — use reusable alternatives.
+Sealed zip-lock bags for toiletries are permitted.
+Most luxury lodges expect men to wear long trousers at dinner.

 Gratuities